glassive/gimmick_wizard/README.md

 # Taiko Gimmick Wizard

 Built with PyInstaller.
 Uses only Python standard library (no external packages required).
+I aim to have as few dependencies as possible.
+While a GUI is available for Windows, I will consider a TUI release for Linux and Mac systems.

 ## How to use